 Danger Signs of Being Managed Out: When You're a Target on the Boss' Radar

-Perhaps you've had personal conflicts with various co-workers or you've spoken your mind once too often.
-Maybe you're a negative nelly, perpetually late, resistant to change, struggling with job performance, or all of the above.
-You could also be the victim of dirty office politics (I cast no judgments here).
+Perhaps you've had personal conflicts with various co-workers, or you've spoken your mind once too often.
+Maybe you're a negative Nelly, perpetually late, resistant to change, struggling with job performance, or all of the above.
+You could also be the victim of dirty office politics (hey, I'm not casting judgments).
 Whatever it is, your boss just wants you gone—as in, "out of the picture."

 If you get the sinking feeling that your manager is simply tired of dealing with you, then you need to know what will likely come your way before it smacks you right in the middle of your cubicle.
 I can help to clue you in.

 2 Ways to Go: Make It Quick or Make It Painful

 Having been an HR representative for two Fortune 500 companies, I can tell you on a practical level that there are two ways your boss can facilitate your exit.

 - He (or she) can take the direct approach, firing you quickly and decisively.
 Examples include discharging you for violating a company rule, strategically eliminating your job, or firing you for poor performance.

 - More often, however, a manager opts for the passive-aggressive approach, wherein you (the unwanted employee) unwittingly participate in your own termination.
 The manager will subtly make you feel so unwelcome that you eventually fire yourself by quitting or moving to a different department.